T3tsuo/PokemonUI/README.md

 ## Setup (Prerequisite):
 * Need git installed and added to path [Git Download](https://git-scm.com/downloads)
-* Press the gear icon in the app, press Add under Game Path and paste the directory path (only needs to be ran once).
-Game path should look something like:
-  * C:\Program Files (x86)\PokeMMO

 ## Delete:
 * To delete, just press the gear icon in the app, and press Remove under Game Path.